 They should never give out personal information such as their name, address, email address, phone number, or age to anyone online without your express permission.

-That they should never fill out forms without your permission.
+They should never fill out forms without your permission.

 They should tell you if they encounter anything or anyone online that they feel is inappropriate or uncomfortable.

-That they should ask before downloading or installing software on a PC.
+They should ask before downloading or installing software on a PC.

-That they should never, under any circumstances, arrange to meet alone with someone they have met online can be especially important for your teenage children who may feel that they have met the boy or girl of their dreams online.
+That they should never, under any circumstances, arrange to meet alone with someone they have met online can be especially important for your teenage children who may feel they have met the boy or girl of their dreams online.
 If they think they must meet this individual, they should arrange to do it with a responsible adult present.
 It would help remind them that it is straightforward for someone to masquerade as someone else online.

 Monitor and Control What Your Children Do Online

 Your children’s PC should be set up in a public location where it is easy for you to monitor what your children are doing.
 It is tough for a child to engage in questionable online activities when everyone in the family can easily look over their shoulder.
 If you have children participating in chat rooms or using instant messaging software, you should regularly ask them who they are communicating with.
 Remove their computer privileges if they are evasive or do not tell you.
-Having a safe mad child is better than having an unsafe happy one.
+Having a safe, mad child is better than having an unsafe, happy one.

 Monitoring software allows parents to monitor activity on the family PC.
 Many packages will allow you to monitor computer activity, including web surfing, email, chat, and instant messaging.
 Some software will even allow screenshots to be taken at predetermined increments of time.
 Many of these packages will operate in stealth mode, meaning no one will know that the software is installed and running.
 Of course, telling your children that you have software monitoring their activity may also act as a deterrent.
 Monitoring software typically does not filter out any bad content.
 It simply lets you know if someone is accessing inappropriate things.